 Wouldn’t it be nice to make a clean sweep and set up your practice from scratch—applying all your hard-earned wisdom?
 Big ideas for setting up a new law practice was the focus of the Chicago Bar Association’s Law Practice Start Up Boot Camp last week.
-A dream team of practice management advisors—Jim Calloway, Natalie Kelly and Reid Trautz, along with Catherine Sanders Reach of the CBA—delivered rapid-fire information on the A to Zs: Budgeting, billing, marketing, client service, ethics, technology … (pfew!).
+A dream team of practice management advisors — Jim Calloway, Natalie Kelly and Reid Trautz, along with Catherine Sanders Reach of the CBA — delivered rapid-fire information on the A to Zs: Budgeting, billing, marketing, client service, ethics, technology and more.

-For this Friday Five, we’re pointing to some of their best bits of wisdom for fine-tuning your practice—whether you are just starting up or you need a productivity boost.
-(And don’t we all?)
+Here are some of their best bits of wisdom for fine-tuning your practice — whether you are just starting up or you need a productivity boost.

 1. Eat a frog for breakfast.
 Or, as Trautz says, tackle the most-dreaded task on your to-do list first.
 Don’t put off the bad stuff.
 Overcoming procrastination and learning how to prioritize tasks and time is critical for lawyers—especially solos juggling multiple business and client responsibilities.
 Missed deadlines mean unhappy judges and clients; late invoices and sloppy records can lead to collections and cash flow problems.
 At best, your reputation suffers and your stress skyrockets.
 At the worst end, procrastination leads to disciplinary action.
 So suck it up now, and eat that frog!